Piedmont Arts Receives “50 for 50 Arts Inspiration Award”

 Piedmont Arts was one of 50 arts organizations in the Commonwealth to be honored with a “50 for 50 Arts Inspiration Award” by the Virginia Commission for the Arts at a special reception held at the Virginia Museum of Fine Arts in Richmond on Wednesday, January 31, 2018.

 The museum won in the “Bedrock Institutions” category, which includes organizations that have been in existence more than ten years; have demonstrated a benefit to the economic health and or tourism in the community; exhibit artistic excellence; celebrate diversity; and showcase Virginia as a cultural destination.

-“Piedmont Arts is honored to be named a 50 for 50 Arts Inspiration award winner,” said Director of Marketing, Communications and Design Bernadette Moore.
-“The museum would like to thank the Virginia Commission for the Arts for this honor and all those whose support has helped to shape the museum into a bedrock institution in Martinsville-Henry County.
-A special thank you goes to Board President Joyce Staples for nominating the museum.”
+“Piedmont Arts is truly honored to be named a 50 for 50 Arts Inspiration award winner,” said Interim Executive Director Heidi Pinkston.
+"The museum's heartfelt thanks goes to the Virginia Commission for the Arts for this honor and all those whose support over the last 57 years has helped to shape Piedmont Arts into a bedrock institution in Martinsville-Henry County.”

 For fifty years, the Virginia Commission for the Arts has supported and celebrated the vibrant arts culture that is critical to living, learning, and thriving economically in the Commonwealth of Virginia.
 The "50 for 50 Arts Inspiration Awards" are designed to recognize programs, individuals, and organizations critical to the arts in Virginia.
 Award recipients were selected from a pool of over 350 nominees by a panel of former Commissioners and arts leaders and confirmed by the full Board of the Virginia Commission for the Arts.